"She changed after Dubai": Patricia Osei's friend shares how actress became rich

 - Kumawood actress Patricia Osei Boateng has been linked to armed robbery after her husband's deadly encounters with the police

-- Prophetess Kasawale expresses shock over Patricia's alleged involvement and her sudden lifestyle change post-Dubai trip
+- Prophetess Kasawale has expressed shock over Patricia's alleged involvement and her sudden lifestyle change post-Dubai trip

-- Police confirm ongoing search for Patricia, who has garnered social media attention following her husband's death
+- Kasawale, an actress who served as Patricia's bridesmaid for her wedding in 2020, shared insights into her colleague's riches

 Kumawood actress turned prophetess, Kasawale, also known as Cinderella Blondie, has spoken about Patricia Osei Boateng's link to armed robbery.'